junxit/us-congress-bills-115/bill.md

     - **(B)** by striking “microenterprise and microfinance development assistance” and inserting “development assistance for micro, small, and medium-sized enterprises”; and
   - **(6)** in paragraph (6)—
     - **(A)** by striking “have been successful” and inserting “have had some success”;
-    - **(B)** by striking “microenterprise programs” and inserting “development assistance for micro, small, and medium-sized enterprises”; and
+    - **(B)** by striking “microenterprise programs should” and inserting “development assistance for micro, small, and medium-sized enterprises should”; and
     - **(C)** by striking “, such as countries in Latin America”.
 - **(b)** *Authorization; implementation; targeted assistance* Section 252 of the Foreign Assistance Act of 1961 (22 U.S.C.
 2211a) is amended—
   - **(1)** in subsection (a)—
-    - **(A)** in the matter preceding paragraph (1), by striking “credit, savings, and other services to microfinance and microenterprise clients” and inserting “credit, including the use of innovative credit scoring models, savings, financial technology, financial literacy, insurance, property rights, and other services to micro, small, and medium-sized enterprise clients”;
+    - **(A)** in the matter preceding paragraph (1), by striking “credit, savings, and other services to microfinance and microenterprise clients” and inserting “credit, including the use of innovative credit scoring models, savings, financial technology, financial literacy, education, insurance, property rights, and other services to micro, small, and medium-sized enterprise clients”;
     - **(B)** in paragraph (1), by striking “microfinance and microenterprise clients” and inserting “micro, small, and medium-sized enterprise clients, particularly clients owned, managed, and controlled by women”;
-    - **(C)** in paragraph (2)—
-      - **(i)** by striking “microenterprises” and inserting “micro, small, and medium-sized enterprises”; and
+    - **(C)** in paragraph (2), by striking “microenterprises” and inserting “micro, small, and medium-sized enterprises”;
-      - **(ii)** by inserting “to acquire United States goods and services,” after “United States markets,”;
     - **(D)** in paragraph (3)—
       - **(i)** by striking “microfinance and microenterprise institutions” and inserting “financial intermediaries”;
       - **(ii)** by striking “microfinance and microenterprise clients” and inserting “micro, small, and medium-sized enterprises”; and